Who We Are

 - Church damaged by Hurricane Beulah.

-- Ground breaking ceremonies held in August for new sanctuary.
+- Groundbreaking ceremonies were held in August for a new sanctuary.
 Sanctuary construction began in October.

 - Entered new Sanctuary May 18th.

 - Church damaged by Hurricane Celia, renovation to church parsonage.
 Built new custodial house and utility building.

 - Inaugurated a new church training program called “Church, The Sunday Night Place to Be”.

 - The church embarked on a refurbishment and building program.

 - The church received a Historical Marker from the Nueces County Historical Commission.